 We are here to help students gain experience and confidence as scholars of primary sources, using material objects.
-Faculty are encouraged to assign their students projects requiring research in Archives and Special Collections (A&SC).
-Before you create your assignment, we highly recommend a consultation with an A&SC Librarian so that we may ensure our collections meet your course assignment needs and our reading room schedule may accommodate your assignment deadlines.
+Faculty are encouraged to assign their students projects requiring research in Archives and Special Collections.
+Before you create your assignment, we highly recommend a consultation with an archives and special collections librarian so that we may ensure our collections meet your course assignment needs and our reading room schedule may accommodate your assignment deadlines.

 We encourage you to contact us early in the semester or before the start of the semester, as our calendar fills up quickly: Special.Collections@lmu.edu.